backupbrew/switchbrew/Display services.md

 # NativeWindow

-Size of this buffer is 0x100-bytes(outbuf size used by official user-processes).
+Max size of this buffer is 0x100-bytes(outbuf size used by official user-processes).
 Parsed("Deserialize...") by a function called by the code described under [\#OpenLayer](#OpenLayer "wikilink"), which executes code with Android symbols.